bytesbyt/puzzle-game/README.md

 ### Unfixed Bugs

 The drag and drop event in Javascript does not work on touchscreen.
-If I have more time, this issue will be fixed.
+Touch event in Javascript will be implemented in the future.

 ## Deployment